akshat-g/8tracks/README.md

 **Methodology Used** -

-I have used the concept of Elastic Search and exposing APIs using Haystack which is a library similar to django-rest-framework.
+I have used the concept of Elastic Search and exposing APIs using django-rest-framework.
 Elastic search is used to do fast searching.

 I have used a AWS Elastic search instance as a remote server for hosting elastic search.
 The index name is haystack and it stores the indices of Tag model.
 You can thus do a query search on thousand of tags.